aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PDF to DOTM" h2="Render PDF to DOTM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PDF to DOTM?</h2>

+The DOTM file format is a Microsoft Word Open XML Macro-Enabled Document Template, which is used to store documents with macros.
+It is a great choice for documents that require macros to be used, as it allows the user to save the document with the macros intact.
+This makes it a great choice for documents that require a lot of formatting, such as reports, presentations, and other documents that require a lot of formatting.

+<h2>How Aspose.Total Helps for PDF to DOTM Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PDF to DOTM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PDF file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOTM.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that allows C++ developers to easily convert PDF to DOTM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert PDF file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOTM.

+The Aspose.PDF for C++ API is a powerful library that allows developers to easily convert PDF documents to other file formats, such as DOC, HTML, and XPS.
+It also provides a range of features, such as text extraction, image extraction, and document manipulation.
+The Aspose.Words for C++ API is a powerful library that allows developers to easily export DOC documents to DOTM.
+It also provides a range of features, such as text formatting, document manipulation, and document conversion.

+The Aspose.Total for C++ suite of file format automation libraries is a great choice for developers who need to quickly and easily convert PDF to DOTM.
+It is easy to use, and provides a range of features that make it a great choice for developers who need to quickly and easily convert PDF documents to other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}